Teaching

 Practical Genomics (INTEGBI 134L)

 Genome sequencing and analyses have transformed biology over the past two decades.
 This course provides a hands-on introduction to the world of computational biology and bioinformatics.
-Students will apply state-of-the-art techniques to analyze genome and microbiome data from the UC Berkeley campus fox squirrels and local California ground squirrels each week.
-Students will master practical bioinformatics skills and then take on their own scientific research projects, all using genomic data collected specifically for this course.
+Students will apply state-of-the-art techniques to analyze publicly available genome and microbiome data.
+Students will master practical bioinformatics skills and then take on their own scientific research projects, using publicly available genomic data and data collected specifically for this course.
 In addition to learning about methods and techniques, we will explore key advances in the field of genomics over the past two decades of both humans and non-model organisms that have driven the current revolution in genome sciences.

 This is a 4-unit lab course offered every Fall semester.